marclar/henshall/deployment/puppet/README.md

 **Note** you _must_ use a host name here (not an IP address)

-Start puppet on the master server with;
+Start puppet on the master server with:

     puppet resource service puppetmaster ensure=running enable=true

 #### Cert Signing

-Trigger a cert request from the child with;
+Trigger a cert request from the child with:

     puppet agent --test

-On master, view and accept the cert request with;
+On master, view and accept this cert request with:

     puppet cert list
     puppet cert sign --all

-**Note** use `puppet cert clean --all` to revoke all certs on master
+**Note** use `puppet cert clean --all` to revoke all certs on the master server

 #### Configuring

-On puppet master, install additional puppet modules necessary for this deployment;
+On the puppet master, install these additional puppet modules necessary this ] hubot deployment to work:

     puppet module install puppetlabs/nodejs
     puppet module install puppetlabs/vcsrepo

-Copy the `deployment/puppet/hubot` directory in this repo to `/etc/puppet/modules/hubot`
+Copy `./deployment/puppet/hubot` to `/etc/puppet/modules/hubot` on the master server.

+    scp -r ./deployment/puppet/hubot
+    puppet-master-hostname:/etc/puppet/modules/hubot

-On puppet child, kick off the agent (either daemonized or once off test) e.g.;
+On puppet child, kick off the agent (either daemonized or once off) e.g.;

     puppet agent --test
     # or to launch daemon
     puppet agent

+This will install, configure and start hubot running on the child node.